 Head of International Office

-Areas of responsibilities: Strategic development and implementation; strategic partnerships
+Responsibilities: Strategic development and implementation of internationalization; strategic partnerships

 Ms Susanna Holzer, MHPE

 Responsibilities: Coordination of Erasmus+ student mobilities; coordination and organization of international events